 We all have our reasons for finding writing discipline challenging, often more than one.
-Maybe it’s the fear of writing badly, of being a failure; irregularities in mental health or simply spinning tales in the mind without wanting to ruin them on the page.
+Maybe it’s the fear of writing badly, of being a failure; or simply spinning tales in the mind without wanting to ruin them on the page.

 Realise the Importance of Your Writing

-Have you ever noticed yours or other people’s reactions when discussing writing as a challenge?
-Perhaps you’ve realised it’s often taken less seriously than comparable activities.
+Have you ever noticed other people’s reactions when discussing writing as a challenge?
+Perhaps you’ve realised it’s often taken less seriously than comparable activities?